 The Notes will be our direct, unsecured and unsubordinated general obligations and will have the same rank in liquidation as all of our other unsecured and unsubordinated debt.
-We may redeem some or all of the 2020 notes, the 2022 notes, the 2026 notes or the 2030 notes at any time prior to November 21, 2020 (in the case of the 2020 notes), October 21, 2022 (in the case of the 2022 notes), August 21, 2026 (in the case of the 2026 notes) or August 21, 2030 (in the case of the 2030 notes), at the applicable make-whole prices determined in the manner described herein.
-We may also redeem some or all of the 2026 notes) or August 21, 2030 notes, the 2026 notes and the 2030 notes at any time on or after October 21, 2022 (in the case of the 2022 notes), August 21, 2026 (in the case of the 2026 notes) or August 21, 2030 (in the case of the 2030 notes), at a price equal to 100% of the respective principal amounts called for redemption plus accrued interest to the redemption date.
+We may redeem some or all of the 2020 notes, the 2022 notes, the 2026 notes or the 2030 notes at any time prior to $\bullet$ , 2020 (in the case of the 2020 notes), $\bullet$ , 2022 (in the case of the 2020 notes), $\bullet$ , 2022 (in the case of the 2020 notes), $\bullet$ , 2020 (in the case of the 2020 notes), $\bullet$ , 2022 (in the case of the 2020 notes), $\bullet$ , 2026 (in the case of the 2026 notes) or $\bullet$ , 2030 (in the case of the 2030 notes), at the applicable make-whole prices determined in the manner described herein.
+We may also redeem some or all of the 2022 notes, the 2026 notes and the 2030 notes at any time on or after $\bullet$ , 2022 (in the case of the 2022 notes), $\bullet$ , 2026 (in the case of the 2020 notes), at a price equal to 100% of the respective principal amounts called for redemption plus accrued interest to the redemption date.
 In addition, we may, at our option, redeem a series of the Notes in whole, but not in part, upon the occurrence of certain changes in Japanese tax law.
 See "Description of the Notes-Redemption."

-The Notes will be issued only in registered form in minimum denominations of \pounds 100,000 and integral multiples of \pounds 1,000 in excess thereof.
+The Notes will be issued only in registered form in minimum denominations of $\notin 100,000$ and integral multiples of $\notin 1,000$ in excess thereof.

 We intend to use the net proceeds of the sale of the Notes to fund a portion of the cash consideration to be paid in connection with the Shire Acquisition (as defined herein).
-The offering is not conditioned upon the consummation of the Shire Acquisition; however, if (i) the Shire Acquisition has not been consummated on or prior to the Long Stop Date (as defined herein) or (ii) we otherwise publicly announce that the Shire Acquisition will not be consummated, then we will be required to redeem all outstanding Notes on the special mandatory redemption date (as defined herein) at a special mandatory redemption date.
+The offering is not conditioned upon the consummation of the Shire Acquisition; however, if (i) the Shire Acquisition has not been consummated on or prior to the Long Stop Date (as defined herein) or (ii) we otherwise publicly announce that the Shire Acquisition will not be consummated, then we will be required to redeem all outstanding Notes on the special mandatory redemption date (as defined herein) at a special mandatory redemption price equal to 101% of the aggregate principal amount of the Notes plus accrued and unpaid interest, if any, to, but excluding, the special mandatory redemption date.
 See "Description of the Notes-Redemption-Special Mandatory Redemption."